Clearlingo Editing and Proofreading

 Picture

-I am in New Zealand and I am frustrated that my cellphone is programmed to US English (and I can’t figure out how to change it) so I end up using -ize endings when I use predictive text.
+Sometimes when I'm writing messages on my cell phone, I end up using -ize endings when I use predictive text.
 I sometimes wonder if people think that I don’t know the correct spelling for New Zealand English.
 Do they even know if it is wrong in New Zealand English?

-I wonder if US English-style predicative text usage has a part to play in the confusion that surrounds whether to use -ise or -ize endings in New Zealand English.
+I wonder if US English-style predictive text usage has a part to play in the confusion that surrounds whether to use -ise or -ize endings in New Zealand English.

 What are -ise and -ize endings?